jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 | Mock | Pre-programmed only | ✅ | ✅ | ✅ | Pin an exact interaction as a hard contract |
 | Fake | ✅ | ❌ | ❌ | ❌ | Replace stateful or multi-call dependencies |

 The key difference is between stub and mock.
-A stub returns values; you assert on the outcome.
-A mock records calls and can return pre-programmed values; you assert on both in the Assert step.
+A stub returns values.
+You assert on the outcome.
+A mock records calls and can return pre-programmed values.
+You assert on both in the Assert step.
 Using a mock where a stub would do couples your test to implementation details.
 Using a stub where a mock is needed means missing the interaction you were trying to verify.

 When in doubt: if you’re asserting on a return value or a state change, use a stub.
 If you’re asserting that a specific call was made, use a spy or a mock.
 If the dependency has real state that needs to survive across calls, build a fake.

 ## Appendix: implementing an eager mock by hand

-*`mockery::mock()` is sufficient for everyday use — skip this if you’re not curious about what a mock looks like under the hood.*
+*`mockery::mock()` is sufficient for everyday use.
+Skip this if you’re not curious about what a mock looks like under the hood.*

 This is what a mock matching Fowler’s definition looks like in R. It takes a list of expected calls in the Arrange step, fails immediately on anything unexpected, and exposes a `verify()` function to confirm every expected call was made.